Girls Town (1959 film)

-The supporting cast includes the offspring of two major silent cinema stars: Charles Chaplin, Jr. and Harold Lloyd Jr. Also featured is James Mitchum (son of Robert Mitchum) and (as a nun) gossip columnist Sheilah Graham.
+The supporting cast includes the offspring of two major silent cinema stars: Charles Chaplin Jr. and Harold Lloyd Jr. Also featured is James Mitchum (son of Robert Mitchum) and (as a nun) gossip columnist Sheilah Graham.
+Elinor Donahue of Father Knows Best also acted in the film.
+A year after making it she said: "I would just as soon forget the whole thing.
+In the first five minutes of the picture it was established that I was a good girl, being pushed into being a bad girl.
+The rest of the picture I spent doing practically nothing but crying and saying, 'Help me, help me!'
+It was fun making it, but it was an awful picture."

 Girls Town was lampooned in July 1994 on movie-mocking television series Mystery Science Theater 3000.
 About 15 minutes of the actual film were cut from this version.

 Plot

 The movie opens with a young woman fending off an attempted rape.
 In the process, the would-be rapist accidentally falls off a cliff to his death.
 Circumstantial evidence places 16-year-old delinquent Silver (played by a 27-year-old Van Doren) at the scene, and she is sent to Girls Town, a rehabilitation village run by a group of nuns.
 There, she lives with Serafina (Gigi Perreau) and some experienced juvenile delinquents.
 Trouble and misunderstandings ensue.
 Troublemaker Fred (Tormé) saw the cliff incident from a distance and realizes it was actually Silver's sister, Mary Lee (Elinor Donahue), who was there.
 Fred blackmails Mary Lee into being his partner in deadly "hands-off drag racing", then prepares to take her to Tijuana to sell her into the slave trade.
 Silver finally wins the respect of her Girls Town friends, and finally they rescue Mary Lee.

 A subplot involves delusional Serafina believing famous teen idol Jimmy (Anka) is in love with her.
 During the film, he sings "Lonely Boy", "It's Time to Cry", "Girls Town Blues", and "Ave Maria".
 A scene set in a nightclub features The Platters singing "Wish It Were Me".